devmount-monstra/upcon/README.md

 UPcon
 =====

 A plugin to provide a form for registration, mail address confirmationm, registration confirmation for UPcon, a convention organized by UPdate.
+It's specialized on this event (e.g. the person db fields), but you can modify it for your own needs.

 ## Version
 #### [**v1.0**](https://github.com/devmount-monstra/upcon/releases/tag/v1.0) - 2016-04-29